nigeleke/monop/README.md

 [Loading from DSKB:SYSTEM.EXE[1,4]]

 KS10 07-Oct-88
-Why reload: new
+Why reload: NEW
 Date:
 Time:
-Startup option: go
+Startup option: GO
 [Rebuilding the system search list from the HOM blocks]

 [Rebuilding the active swapping list from the HOM blocks]